 The severity of asthmatic episodes is frequently underestimated by both the patient and doctor.
 It is therefore essential to measure severity objectively so that rational decisions regarding investigation and immediate treatment can be made.

 All patients should have the following measured:

 - PEFR/spirometry.

 - Respiratory rate.

 - Pulse, blood pressure, temperature.

-- Pulse oximetry/ABG.
+- Pulse oximetry.
+ABG in moderate or severe asthma.

 At Christchurch Hospital the Asthma Admission Form should be used for ALL admissions.